 In the hierarchy, you’ll notice that the battle belt and chest rig are lower on the pyramid and represent higher priorities than load bearing gear, which is up near the top.

-With that said, I think there’s a very solid argument for a prepared citizen to jump right to a basic load bearing equipmetn setup even at the lower levels.
+With that said, I think there’s a very solid argument for a prepared citizen to jump right to a basic load bearing equipment setup even at the lower levels.
 Done well, it represents a complete “all-in-one” fighting kit package that you can grab and go on a minute’s notice.
-The only caveat there is that I think the kit should be minimalist and not interfere with other common tasks.
+The only caveat is that I think the kit should still be minimalist and not interfere with other common tasks.

 So let’s start there, with my take on a “Minuteman” harness configuration.